ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/index.rst

 ::

-# This is an excample, use the name and URL corresponding to your case
+ # This is an example, use the name and URL corresponding to your case
  /Resources/FTSEndpoints/LCG.PIC.es =  https://fts.pic.es:8443/glite-data-transfer-fts/services/FileTransfer

 - Now you need to make sure that the DIRAC components that take care of FTS transfers are in place.
 You need to configure and startup a number of components.
 This can be done with the "dirac-setup-server" command and a the following FTS.cfg describing what you need: